Help

 We encourage consumers concerned about sugar intake to discuss dietary options with a doctor or registered dietitian.

-For consumer convenience, each of our licensed bakers lists dietary exchanges on the cookie information pages of their websites, so people with diabetes and parents of children with diabetes can make informed choices.
-The amount of sugar and carbohydrates is also listed on each cookie package
+For consumer convenience, each of our licensed bakers lists dietary exchanges on the cookie information pages of their websites so people with diabetes and parents of children with diabetes can make informed choices.
+Each cookie package lists the sugar and carbohydrate contents.

 Do you offer cookies made with vegan ingredients?